ShubhamChauhan22222/Tic_Tac_Toe_with_RL/README.md

 4. **Training Notebook:**
    - tic-tac-toe-with-reinforced-learning.ipynb
-   - Use this jupyrt nb for understanding the code and training.
+   - Use this jupyter Notebook for understanding the code and training part.

 ## TicTacToeGame Class